Types of Bonds

 - Callable bonds.
 A bond where the issuer has the right to buy back (i.e. "call in") the bond from you.
 Callable bonds will usually offer a higher yield to compensate a bondholder for the possibility of having the bond be bought back.

 - Convertible bonds.
 A bond where the holder of the bond has the right to convert the bond into stock if certain conditions are met.

 - Junk bonds.
 Bonds that carry a high risk of default.
 These bonds offer a high yield in order to compensate investors for that risk.
-They are considered speculative because they are below "investment grade".
-Whether a bond is technically classified as a junk bond will depend on it's rating it receives from the major bond rating agencies (like Standard & Poor's).
+They are considered speculative because they are below "investment grade."
+Whether a bond is technically classified as a junk bond will depend on the rating it receives from the major bond rating agencies (like Standard & Poor's).

 - Asset-backed bonds.
 These are bonds that are backed up by specific assets such as mortgages or credit card or student loan debt.

 - Savings bonds.
 Savings bonds are treasury securities issued by the U.S. government for individual investors.
 There is no market (i.e. secondary market) for savings bonds so you can't buy and sell them but they can be redeemed with the Treasury after holding them for one year.
 Savings bonds do not have coupons.
 The interest on the bonds accrues and is paid out only when the bond is redeemed.